Seat adjustments are an in important part of a recumbent exercise bike

 Here again, you also need to ensure you can tighten the knobs up tight enough to hold in place and prevent the seat from wobbling.

 A Slider And No Knob

 Depending on the model you can either do this while on the seat or do this while you are off the seat.

 These have a lever that you push or pull to release the seat so that it can be moved into the correct position.
 Once adjusted in position you that pull/push lever to lock it into position.
 There are no holes that restrict the positioning of the seat – you can put it exactly in the position you want it.

-The biggest negative of this is the cost with these costing over $250 for the ones you do off the bike and over $500 for ones that you can do while on the bike.
+The biggest negative of this is the cost with them costing more for the ones you do off the bike and an additional cost for ones that you can do while on the bike.

 The ones you can do on the bike are easiest to set the seat in the position.
 You can easily check you have it in position before you tighten in the place.
 There’s no back and forward if you get the adjustment wrong because you were off the bike.
 See the Ironman Fitness X-Class 410 Recumbent bike here.